mbaiye/Part-1-cloud_blog/documentation.md

 <h1>Performed Tasks.</h1>
 <hr>
-1. Forked the repo
+1. Forked the repo</br>
-2. Created a Dockerfile right here on GitHub with the following layers.
+2. Created a Dockerfile right here on GitHub with the following layers.</br>
 > # set the base image.
 Since we're running
 # a Python application a Python base image is used
 FROM python:3.8